 Diversity and inclusion

 Planning and organizing (II)

 V. Recruitment Qualifications:

-Language Requirements:Fluency in English and the local language is required.
+Language Requirements:Fluency in English and Arabic is required.
+Knowledge of another official UN language or a local language is an asset.